secondstage-io/tracks-documentation/docs/tracks/data-security.md

 1. Data Sent to the TRACKS Server: Here, the data is sent to TRACKS servers, which can be located in either the US or the EU.
 If the data is sent to the US, the client must update its privacy policy to reflect this and obtain user consent when the game is launched for the first time.

 2. Data Sent to the customers’ server: In this method, all data is sent directly to the customer’s server at their location.
 TRACKS does not collect any data on its side.
 This means it is the customer’s responsibility to ensure that proper opt-in and opt-out mechanisms are in place.

+Our suggested deployed method is to use Publisher / Developer studio’s configured Google Cloud project.
+Other Google Cloud microservices used include Cloud Storage, Cloud Run, Pub/Sub, Cloud Functions, Artifact Registry, and App Engine.
+The system user: analytics@secondstage.io will be added as an Owner to your Google Cloud Project for operational and management purposes.
+If you are unable to use GCP for deployment, Second Stage can host TRACKS in an isolated environment.
+This would require change in your EULA as Second Stage will need to host attribution data in the account.

 **Data Transfer Compliance:** Transferring data from an EU client to the US requires a strict EULA agreement and user consent.
 TRACKS’ default cloud servers are located in the EU (Google Cloud Frankfurt).
 Per request, Second Stage can offer both EU-based and US-based cloud servers.
 A self-hosted (hybrid) version is also available for customers.